-An employee is the most important resource for any company.
+Happy employees are the most important resource for any company.
 They are also one of the company’s largest expenses, so it makes sense to do everything in your power to make them happy.

 Happy employees will produce better work, be less likely to leave their jobs, have more loyalty toward their employer and coworkers, stay healthier, increase productivity, and more.
 So if you want to know how to keep your employees happy, do these 12 simple tips.